 Fearless and focused, Warli artist and trainer Razia has been breaking barriers in her community and enabling other women to restart their livelihoods.

 “Most women don’t travel, and those who do only go to closeby places.
-I’m the only one who accepts going to far away areas like Vitthalwadi, Bewundi, Ulhasnagar.
-The travelling can get very difficult…for example, I had to change 6 vehicles to reach Badlapur one way — train, rickshaw, bus,” said Razia.
+I’m the only one who accepts going to faraway areas like Vitthalwadi, Bewundi, and Ulhasnagar.
+The traveling can get very difficult…for example, I had to change 6 vehicles to reach Badlapur one way — train, rickshaw, bus,” said Razia.

 Her mother is often very worried when she returns home late, but this doesn’t bother Razia.
 She stays focused on her goals: she just wants to earn her livelihood and grow.
 “I want to be recognized for the effort I put in and get compensated/promoted accordingly.
 I want a regular income.
 Women need to be supported; men can get a job anywhere.
 Only if we support women can they be empowered,” said Razia.